infinit/memo/website/templates/pages/docs/src/markdown/get_started.md

 Now that we have at least one storage resource to store data, we can create a network interconnecting different machines.

-The `infinit-network` command is used to create the network, specifying a name for the network and the list of local device storage resources to rely upon.
+The `infinit-network` command is used to create the network, specifying a name for the network and the list of storage resources to rely upon.
 In this example, only the ‘local’ storage resource is used but you could plug as many as you like:

 ```
 $[device A]> infinit-network --create --as bob --storage local --kelips --k 1 --name mine --push
-Created network "mine".
+Locally created network "mine".
+Remotely pushed network “bobby/mine”.
 $[device A]>
 ```

-_**NOTE**: The `--push` option is used to publish the created network (likewise for volumes) onto the Hub for it to be easily fetched on another device or shared with another user._
+_**NOTE**: The `--push` option is used to publish the created network (likewise for volumes) onto the Hub for it to be easily fetched on another device or shared with other users._

 ### Create a volume